- Academic Affairs

 Note takers are expected to keep all assignment-related information strictly confidential.
 Note takers do not share information about the students they work with.

-- Who in class they assist with note taking services
+- Whom in class they assist with note-taking services.

-- This award and taking notes will not count as a position of employment within UMB or the University System.
+- This award and taking notes will not count as a position of employment within UMB or the University System of Maryland.

 - For more details, please see the Note Taker FAQ.